 Supporting Birmingham Restaurants During Shutdown

 Most all of our restaurants, including fine dining, have begun carryout and curbside pick-up.
 You may order online or call in.
 Some chefs are creating adjusting menus to create curbside pick-up menus for home meals that travel well.
-View Special Curbside Menus And your take home meal just got better with Alabama Beverage Commission (ABC) authorized emergency powers to allow restaurants and bars to give people the option of ordering alcohol to go, temporarily.
+And take home meal just got better with Alabama Beverage Commission (ABC) authorized emergency powers to allow restaurants and bars to give people the option of ordering alcohol to go, temporarily.
 Some restaurants are discounting the alcohol purchase significantly with curbside food order.

 Restaurants must have a valid liquor license to provide curbside pickup of alcoholic beverages.
 The alcohol must be in sealed containers and may sell no more that 750 nl of liquor or wine, or beer per customer.
 Other Alabama regulations regarding selling alcohol remain in effect.